jisc-services/Public-Documentation/PublicationsRouter/v2/sword-out/REPOSITORY.md

 ## Account Setup

-Firstly, you will need to contact pubrouter@jisc.ac.uk to have an account created.
+Firstly, you will need to contact help@jisc.ac.uk, mentioning Publications Router in your query, to have an account created.
 For that, you must provide:

 * The matching parameters using this [Excel template](https://pubrouter.jisc.ac.uk/static/csvtemplate_router_matching_params_XLS_FORMAT.xlsx) or equivalent [csv template](https://pubrouter.jisc.ac.uk/static/csvtemplate.csv).
 IMPORTANT - if using the Excel template, then when completed you should save it as a CSV file.
 * A *username* and *password* for an account in your repository which has a role with the rights to create content via SWORDv2: